bahlolab/FoundHaplo/Simulation_scripts/run_simulations/README.md

 truth : The test sample is being simulated to share a different disease haplotype. control : The test sample is not simulated to share any disease haplotype i.e its a control sample.

 Note: Please remove duplicated columns before analysing the results .txt file.

+Now, you can analyse the FoundHaplo simulation results in results_cases.txt and results_controls.txt.